 The Company applies the provisions of ASC 718, Compensation - Stock Compensation ("ASC 718") in its accounting and reporting for stock-based compensation.
 ASC 718 requires all stock-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
 All service-based options outstanding under the Company's option plans have exercise prices equal to the fair value of the Company's stock on the grant date, as determined by an independent third party.
 The fair value of these options is determined using the Black-Scholes option pricing model.
 Compensation cost for restricted stock units is determined based on the fair market value of the Company's stock at the date of the grant.
-Stock-based compensation expense for service-based options and restricted stock units is generally recognized on a straight-line basis over the required service period.
+Stock-based compensation expense is generally recognized on a straight-line basis over the required service period.
 Forfeitures are accounted for when they occur.

-The Company also grants performance-based awards to certain executives that vest upon the occurrence of a termination event, either a change in control or sale of the business, and Vista achieving a cash return on its equity investment in the Company equaling or exceeding \$1.515 billion.
+The Company also grants performance-based awards to certain executives that vest upon the achievement of certain company results and the occurrence of a termination event.
 The terms of the agreement do not specify a performance period for the occurrence of the termination event.
 The contractual term of the awards is ten years.
 These options are also referred to as return target options.
+Since the performance condition relates to a termination event that is a change of control of the Company, and as a change of control cannot be probable until it occurs, no compensation expense will be recorded until a termination event.
 In 2018, as there is a market condition with these options based on a return on equity target, the fair value of the awards was determined using a Monte Carlo simulation.
 In 2019, the Company began using a modified Black-Scholes option pricing model as it was determined this would simplify the process and the model would yield similar results to the Monte Carlo simulation.
-As of March 31, 2020 and December 31, 2019 and 2018, the vesting conditions for these options had not been met, and accordingly, no compensation expense was recorded.
-In conjunction with this offering, the vesting conditions of these options will be modified to also vest following an initial public offering and registration and sale of shares by Vista whereby Vista still must achieve a cash return on its equity investment in the Company equaling or exceeding \$1.515 billion.
-In accordance with ASC 718, we will calculate the fair value of these options on the modification date.
-We currently expect the value of these options to increase from \$1.38 million as of March 31, 2020 to approximately \$33 million on the date of modification.
-As the awards are not currently considered probable of meeting vesting requirements no expense has been recognized, and the timing of any future expense recognition is unknown.